karthik-vig/job-application-tracker/README.md

 - Input Parameter: None
 - Return: modificationValues dict
 - Description: Internal function used by redirect() function.
 Construct the modified value dict for the database Handler Object

+## Other Fucntions:

+This section contains other miscellaneous functions used by the software.

+### _startFlask() Function:

+- Input parameter: **kwargs, needs to contain: app, host and port
+- Return: None
+- Description: nitialize flask and object for database handling.
+SearchFilters was made global, so that is can presist between pages and users don't have to re-enter.

+# Overall Program Structure: